pawks/pawks.github.io/content/project/riscv-ctg/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-Due to the highly permissive nature of the RISC-V ISA, writing high quality architectural compatibility tests is infeasible.
+Due to the highly permissive nature of the RISC-V ISA, manually writing high quality architectural compatibility tests is infeasible.
 This tool models tests as a set of constraint satisfcation problems using the following: